 Governor Markell Signs SB-120 Into Law

-Senator David Sokola
+State Senator Dave Sokola

 Senate Bill 120 passed the House unanimously on Tuesday, January 17th.
 Having already passed the Senate on June 30th last year – also unanimous – it was then signed by Governor Markell this week (week of Jan.
 30).

-“This new law clears up any questions people may have had about whether cyclists can ride on the shoulder by giving them the legal ability to do so,” said Sen. David Sokola, D-Newark, the bill’s sponsor.
+“This new law clears up any questions people may have had about whether cyclists can ride on the shoulder by giving them the legal ability to do so,” said State Senator David Sokola, D-Newark, the bill’s sponsor.
 “It also gives cyclists the ability to go straight in a turn lane in an intersection.
 It’s my hope that these changes will clarify the rules of the road so cyclists and motorists can better coexist on our highways.”

 Bicyclists routinely use shoulders and right turn-only lanes (RTOLs) in the interest of safety, mainly to avoid altercation and stay out of harm’s way.
 It’s value is profoundly evident on our minor and principle arterials, where RTOLs are the norm and bicyclists often find themselves using them as a continuation of the shoulder.
 This often results in competition with turning drivers as they try to position themselves correctly, with the bike continuing straight through the intersection or side street.
 Under the present code, a crash here usually puts the cyclist at fault for “being in the wrong lane”.

-Rep. Valerie Longhurst
+State Representative Valerie Longhurst

 Not only does SB 120 provide much needed legal protections, it also lays the groundwork for shared RTOLs, which includes a simple striping modification and bike lane symbol(s).
 Bike Delaware is currently working with DelDOT Traffic on a few design proposals for testing and eventual implementation.